-Sustainability is an integral part of NSI’s value creation strategy.
-Our business model is geared towards decarbonising our portfolio, owning and developing flexible and adaptive buildings, and creating inspiring, flexible working environments articulated around the health and well-being of our occupants.
-Our ESG strategy is built around three focus areas addressing the most relevant environmental and social trends to create value for our stakeholders: Future-proof buildings, Energy & Carbon and Health & Wellbeing.
+Sustainability is an integral part of NSI’s long term value creation strategy.
+Our business model is geared towards decarbonising our portfolio by reducing energy usage, owning and developing flexible and adaptive buildings, and creating inspiring, flexible working environments articulated around the health and wellbeing of our occupants.

 Sustainable development goals